dit-mt-unibo/arieEmotions/data/annotation/readme.md

 //A(n improved) copy of the definitions above//

-In the following link (//link to the spreadsheet//), you will observe **k** columns representing a number of opera arie.
-The columns contain the following (**I guess we have to add the column titles here; I add some proposals**):
+In the following link ([[https://github.com/dit-mt-unibo/arieEmotions/blob/master/data/Arie_testi.xlsx]]), you will observe **6** columns representing a number of opera arie.
+The columns contain the following:
   - **id** A unique id, tied to the verse.
 You can safely ignore it.
 Please, do not modify this column.
   - **verse** A verse, inside of an aria.
 This is the text that you are going to analyse.
   - **sentiment** An empty field.
 It is here where you can select the expressed emotion (or none of them)
- - **sentimet (sec.)** An empty field.
+ - **sentiment sec.** An empty field.
 This is available to choose a secondary emotion, in case it is really difficult to choose just one for the verse
-  - **confidence** An empty field.
+  - **confidence (fiducia)** An empty field.
 A field with default value "I am sure".
 It is ok if you are not 100% sure about one decision.
 If that is the case, please let us know by choosing the right confidence level here
   - **comments** An empty field.
 Feel free to tell us something about this example, if you feel like (this is not mandatory).